 In 2026, Zadar continues to shine as a vibrant Adriatic destination where history, culture, and nature come together in unforgettable ways.
 Wander through the charming Old town and discover ancient landmarks like the Roman Forum, St. Donatus church, and the stunning bell tower of St. Anastasia´s Cathedral offering panoramic views of the sea and city.
 Experience the unique sound of the Sea Organ and the magical light show of the Greeting to the Sun-two iconic waterfront attractions that define Zadar´s seaside charm.
 Explore crystal-clear waters on boat tours, sea kayaking adventures, or relaxing beach days along the beautiful coastline and nearby islands.
 Dive into local culture through seasonal festivals, culinary experiences, museums, and lively nightlife, making Zadar an excellent choice for every kind of traveler in 2026.

 Zadar offers so much to see – from historical monuments and charming streets to unique modern installations.
-While it’s hard to choose the highlights, below are some of the best activities and attractions.
+While it’s hard to choose the highlights, below are some of the Zadar 2026: what to see and experience.

 1. Land Gate